 Nick Sinagra, MS. Chief Technology Officer

 Nick graduated from Duquesne University with his Master’s in Multimedia Arts and Design.
 For eight years, Nick worked as the Director of Technology at Bishop Canevin High School.
 Nick started working with pathVu in 2017 and has led tech development, including the development of the pathVu Navigation app.

-Jonathan Duvall, MS pathVu co-founder
+Jonathan Duvall, PhD pathVu co-founder

-Jon is a PhD student in Rehabilitation Sciences at the University of Pittsburgh.
-He received a BS in Mechanical Engineering in 2010 and a Master’s in Rehabilitation Science and Technology in 2013 from the University of Pittsburgh.
-He is also a graduate student researcher at the Human Engineering Research Laboratories.
+Jon is post-doc a the Human Engineering Research Laboratories in Pittsburgh.
+He received a BS in Mechanical Engineering in 2010, a Master’s in Rehabilitation Science and Technology in 2013 from the University of Pittsburgh, and a PhD from the University of Pittsburgh in 2018.
 His research has focused on developing assistive technologies for people with disabilities.
 His Master’s thesis consisted of developing a roughness standard for pedestrian pathways to limit harmful vibrations to wheelchair users.
 Jonathan was also a founding member of the Students for Disability Advocacy at the University of Pittsburgh and served as President from 2012-2015.
 Jonathan started pathvu to help to promote safe and comfortable sidewalks for wheelchair users and to help wheelchair users to be able to avoid inaccessible and dangerous environments.

 Jon Pearlman, PhD -- pathVu co-founder & chair of the Scientific Advisory Board